Service charges

 Will Housing Benefit or Universal Credit cover the increase in service charges?

 If you receive Housing Benefit or Universal Credit, the majority of your service charges will be covered apart from individual charges.
-More information about individual charges is included in the table in this document.
-If you’re unsure please contact financialinclusionteam@onward.co.uk
+More information about individual charges is included in the table below.
+If you’re unsure please contact moneyadviceteam@onward.co.uk.

-If you are worried about your service charges, please contact our Financial Inclusion Team.
+If you are worried about your service charges, please contact our Money Advice Team.
 We can offer support to help with your finances or support in helping you find employment, so please get in touch.